Search

 In Denmark, most of the e-invoicing is routed through NemHandel, the national infrastructure for electronic documents.
 Instead of connecting directly to NemHandel, Maventa uses Sproom as an intermediary.

 Sproom is a Danish e-invoicing platform and part of Visma.
 It acts as a technical access point and a routing directory, enabling companies to send and receive electronic invoices via NemHandel.
 This ensures proper delivery of e-invoices across Denmark.
-Currently only invoices and credit notes are supported in our Danish set up.
+Currently only invoices and credit notes are supported in the Danish set-up.

 Danish company account registration